luisvonmuller/rdatatables/README.md

 Whats missing?
 * Regex searching
 * combinative column searching
-* Fixing performance issues over the iterator of column parser
+* Fixing performance issues over the iterator of column parser (By now the lib is parsing columns by an exaustive sequencial IF statement.
+Must be fixed.)
-* Other small things like getting rid of rocket full crate as a dependence.
-(We're using it now for Forms implementations.)